mjrish96/ANNA_DATA/README.md

 # ANNA_DATA
- Machine learning  for temperature Predictions
+ Machine learning  for temperature Predictions and deploy using cloud for the android.